indrode/meatspace/content/i/zimdb.md

 end
 </code></pre>

-In our `movie_spec.rb` we can now `require 'spec_helper'` instead of requiring rspec.
+In our `movie_spec.rb` we can now `require 'spec_helper'`.

 ###5.
 Fakeweb

-In our final code, we will make calls to imdbapi.com, but we don't want to do that for testing.
+In our final code, we will make calls to imdbapi.com, but we don't want to do that during testing.
 To fake these web requests, we will take advantage of a neat little gem called `fakeweb` (see [https://github.com/chrisk/fakeweb](https://github.com/chrisk/fakeweb)).
 Let's just drop the response we got earlier and drop it into `spec/fixtures`.
 For testing purposes, we will read the contents of that file, whenever a test tries to make such a request.
 Still in `spec_helper.rb` we can add the following code to the RSpec configure-block:

 <pre><code>
 #!ruby